 This course is designed to provide a conceptual understanding and overview of the major disciplines of the humanities including music, theatre, cinema, visual arts, philosophy, and literature.
 This course will help students hone their critical thinking, interpretation, and discussion skills.

-LING 105: Language and the Human Experience (3)
+HUMN 105: Foundations of Learning and Being (3)